 The course needs to be as accurate as possible, so you will need to use the course measurements for the level as per the Ease of Handling page.
 The speed round uses the same Ease of Handling course with some modifications.
 Halts are not required.
 You must still use the gait of the obstacles as per level and abide by the transition markers.

-The stockyard has only one direction in the speed.
-Gate must be completed as per Ease of Handling requirements for the competition level but no halt is required.
-Bell Corridor does not require a halt.
 All other course directives are still in place except for these particular notes for the levels as below:

 Preparatory